This information describes how you can make healthy food and exercise choices.

 - Premenopausal women

-Ask your doctor or dietitian if you need to take any vitamin or mineral supplements.
+Ask your doctor or clinical dietitian nutritionist if you need to take any vitamin or mineral supplements.

 Organic foods are grown with little fertilizer and no pesticides.
-Some studies suggest organic foods may have higher amounts of phytochemicals (compounds found in plants that have a beneficial effect on health), but there is not currently enough research to support this claim.
-Whether or not you buy organic, it is best to wash all of your produce well.
+Some studies suggest organic foods may have higher amounts of phytochemicals (compounds found in plants that can promote health), but there isn’t currently enough research to know for sure.

 Whether or not you buy organic, it’s best to wash all of your produce well to clean off any pesticides.
 There are certain fruits and vegetables that may have higher amounts of pesticides, including:

-You may wish to buy these products organic.
+You may want to buy these products organic.

 The amount of hormones you get if you eat beef, mutton, or lamb is very small compared with what your body makes each day.
 If you’re concerned, you can buy hormone-free meat and dairy products, or you can choose a mostly plant-based diet.
 This means eating mostly fruits, vegetables, whole grains, legumes, nuts, and seeds and reducing your meat intake.

 Not always.
 Many healthy diets include animal products.

 However, a vegetarian diet can lower the risk of some diseases, such as heart disease, kidney stones, and gallstones.
 The benefits include a lower intake of saturated fat, cholesterol, and animal protein.
 Vegetarian diets also have more antioxidants, folate, magnesium, potassium, and fiber.
-Try a diet that is mostly made up of plants.
-Talk with a dietitian to make sure that your vegetarian or mostly plant-based diet has all the nutrients you need.
+Try a diet that’s mostly made up of plants.
+Talk with a clinical dietitian nutritionist to make sure that your vegetarian or mostly plant-based diet has all the nutrients you need.

-Although the juice of fruits and vegetables provide water , vitamins and minerals, it is often missing the fiber that is only in whole fruit.
-Also, if you throw out the skin of fruits and vegetables, you will not be getting some vitamins, minerals and needed fiber.
+Even though the fruit and vegetable juice provides water, vitamins, and minerals, it’s often missing the fiber that’s only in whole fruit.
+Also, if you throw out the skin of fruits and vegetables, you won’t be getting some vitamins, minerals, and needed fiber.
 We recommend that you eat whole fruits and vegetables instead, which will provide more fiber.

-Gluten is the name of the protein that is found in wheat, rye, and barley.
+Gluten is the name of the protein that’s found in wheat, rye, and barley.